erwan-lemonnier/s3-image-resizer/README.md

     # Fetch image into memory
     i.fetch(url)

+    # Apply the image EXIF rotation, if any
+    i.orientate()

     # Resize this image, store it to S3 and return its url
     url1 = i.resize(
         width=200